Borrowing & Renewing Items from the NCC Libraries

 Fees for Overdue Reserves, Lost, or Damaged Materials

 Library materials are meant for everyone.
 Borrowing them is a privilege granted with the expectation they will be returned on time for other patrons to use.
-If items are returned late, the following fines will be applied:
+The NCC Libraries has ended its policy of charging late fees to avoid causing anyone financial hardship, but please be courteous and return your library materials by their due date.

 Lost or Damaged Materials

-Unreturned or damaged ibrary items will be considered lost and you will be charged the item's cost plus a $5.00 replacement fee.
+Unreturned or damaged ibrary items will be considered lost and you will be charged the item's cost.